 On some level, the paradox collapses, and the term asemic writing actually becomes obsolete.
 For if wordless, non-semantic marks are meaningful then it makes no sense to say that they are also meaningless.
 The artist Jim Leftwich has said that no art or literary work (or anything for that matter) can be perfectly ‘asemic’ since it will always convey some meaning.
 Leftwich has instead switched to using the term “pansemia” (from the Greek prefix pan, meaning “all”), which stands for the perception that everything emits, expresses, or is an echo of some meaning.

 As fellow asemic artist Marco Giovenale writes: “everything makes sense, and a bunch of meaningful directions may always be attached to the invisible arrows uprising from any of the written traces we imagine and conceive and make or find.”
-The artist Travis Jeppesen has the same take; he finds “the term ‘asemic’ to be somewhat problematic, as it seems to infer a writing with no meaning.”
+Pansemic writing can, therefore, also be defined as containing all possible meanings.
+The artist Travis Jeppesen has the same take as Leftwich; he finds “the term ‘asemic’ to be somewhat problematic, as it seems to infer a writing with no meaning.”

-But does ‘asemic’ really infer meaninglessness or just imply it?
-I’d argue it’s the latter.
+But I’d argue that ‘asemic’ does not have to infer total meaninglessness, just meaninglessness on one level (the semantic).
 It seems to me that we can have a form of writing that is non-semantic but also meaningful.
 This is not a contradiction.
 Indeed, Giovenale states that a proper:

 asemic area can be seen in the zone of the mind opaquely linking our expectations for a known written linguistic message and content to an actually unknown shape of glyph.
 A whole text or drawing appears in front of us as an asemic ‘thing’, indecipherable to the intellect that does not recognize the language; but at the same time it may be meaningful (and, yes, beautiful) to the …taste, perception… soliciting some sort of empathy.

-Leftwich wants to continue to use the term asemic, even though there is no such thing.
+Leftwich wants to continue to use the term asemic, even though he believes that there is no such thing.
 He explains his motivation as follows:

 i think all human experience has semantic content.